Beliaa15/Connect4/README.md

 C++ project based on the popular Connect 4 game.

 Currently this project is a two player game where the users are playing against each other.
-The program uses two dimensional arrays to create the playing board and takes inputs from users to place the checkers.
+The program uses two dimensional array to create the playing board and takes input from users to place the checkers.
-Next, tuns are exchanged between players and this process repeats until four checkers have been placed side by side and a winner can be determined.
+Next, turns are exchanged between players and this process repeats until four checkers have been placed side by side and a winner is determined.

 P.S.: working on a player vs computer mode!